curtisjamesholt/EasyBPY/_readme.txt

-== EasyBPY 0.0.1 ==
+== EasyBPY 0.0.2 ==
 Created by Curtis Holt.
 https://curtisholt.online/links

 ---
-This purpose of this module is to simplify the use of the Blender API (bpy) by creating an extra layer of abstraction that is more human- readable, memorizable and reduces the user's exposure to complex code paths.
+This purpose of this module is to simplify the use of the Blender API (bpy) by creating an extra layer of abstraction that is more human- readable, memorable and reduces the user's exposure to complex code paths.
 EasyBPY can be added to Blender by installing it into the:
             ../scripts/modules